TobiaK/ttplaylist/README.md

 # ttplaylist
-Create a playlist of mp3 file collections into the TipToi pen format.
+Create a playlist of mp3 file collections into TipToi pen format.

 Convert any folder with mp3s to a gme file.